 It was March when the Ministry of Education closed the doors of Liberia’s schools.
 Since then, students have been at home without the usual routine of classrooms, teachers and classmates.
 We have been here before, with Ebola and with the Civil War – classrooms were shut and learning was put on hold.

 This time though, it is different.
 The Government swung into action swiftly to roll out a remote learning programme that would give Liberia’s youth access to education even if it did not have access to classrooms.
 At its heart are the partners from the Liberian Education Advancement Programme (LEAP) – the national government programme designed to make Liberia’s education system a shining beacon in Africa.

 One of the concerns was that once out of the classroom, girls would find it difficult to return.
 The LEAP programme designed by the government has worked hard to bring all girls from communities into the classroom and tackle issues of child marriage and pregnancy.
-Part of this has been about ensuring that there are role models that girls can look up to during their learning and aspire to be.
+Part of this has been about ensuring that there are women role models that girls can look up to during their learning and aspire to be.

 Some children like little Lucia Toe,in Grand Kru, want to be president one day because she was inspired by the ultimate Liberian female role model – President Ellen Sirleaf.

 Others look at the female teachers in their school and think that they could be teachers when they grow up and help children as well.
 Role models are important, both in the community and the country – they are also important in the schools that the government is encouraging children to attend.

 Bridge is one of the LEAP government partners who believe that one of the best ways to support girls in the classroom and encourage families to send them, is to have female role models who show what is possible.

 Powerful female teachers promoting the importance of education